On policy and government work in aging

 Gatekeeping.

-Impetus Grants involved 50 (!) new labs with no prior experience in aging to work on aging research.
-Because we believe that people who propose cool rigorous work can figure things out, even if they haven’t worked on aging before.
-Within government, applying for grants “outside of your core expertise” is heavily discouraged right now, especially if one is applying without collaborators.
-This disproportionally affects small labs.
-If you are a small lab and you want to work on aging - you have to do some mental gymnastics of connecting aging to your prior work, which is not always possible.
+Impetus Grants brought 50 new labs with no prior experience in aging research into the field because we believe that researchers with strong, innovative proposals can succeed even if they haven’t focused on aging before.
+However, within government funding structures, applying for grants “outside of your core expertise” is heavily discouraged, especially for those applying without collaborators.
+This disproportionately affects small labs.
+If a small lab wants to pivot to aging research, it often faces obstacles in trying to connect this new focus to prior work—an often impractical requirement.

 The rate at which we fund research is one of the most obvious variables we can control.

-If you do a back-of-the-envelope calculation, we get a few big healthspan trials per year.
-If you measure your remaining life in the number of trials you can run during those years, you get a few hundred trials or way less TOTAL until aging becomes a big concern on a personal level.
-Now, how many of those clinical trials are actually going to be successful?
-Given the success rate of clinical studies, the number of hits in those trials will be low or close to zero.
-Given this track record, how many successful clinical trials do you expect to happen by the time you are 80?
+A rough back-of-the-envelope calculation shows we get only a few major healthspan trials per year at best.
+If you think of your remaining lifespan in terms of the number of trials that can occur during those years, you might see only a few hundred or fewer total trials before aging becomes a personal concern.
+How many of these trials are likely to be successful?
+Considering the success rates of clinical studies, the expected number of breakthroughs is low, maybe even close to zero.
+So, realistically, how many successful clinical trials can we expect by the time we turn 80?

-There are a few ways to change this grim status quo.
-I would broadly categorize them into quality and speed.
+We have a few ways to shift this bleak status quo, broadly categorized as improvements in quality and speed.

-The rate at which research occurs is an entirely observable variable though.
-And while the research process or clinical trials can not be accelerated simply because they do require time to output a result, we can often accelerate the boring parts - the bureaucracy, the grant-writing, the year-long back-and-forth to publish papers.
-Reducing the wait time for grants from a year to at least a few months is one of the most painfully obvious tools for speeding up aging research.
+The pace of research, however, is a fully observable variable.
+Though the research process and clinical trials naturally require time to produce results, we can often speed up the administrative side—the bureaucracy, grant writing, and the year-long delays for publication.
+Reducing the wait time for grants from a year to a few months is one of the most urgently needed tools to accelerate aging research.